ny4rlk0/PS2-USB/README.md

 > Play games with PS2-USB.
 Requires a pre chip installed, jailbreaked PS2.(The Memory Stick)

 > [!WARNING]
 >Download.
 Extract.
 Copy entire content of the PS2-USB folder to FAT-32 formatted USB Drive.
+Then install game.

 > [!CAUTION]
 > I did not coded any of this.
 Do not create any issues in this repo.